trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 Couplings exist, whether the application is decomposed or not, or how granular the decomposition is.
 The business requirements necessitate a certain of coupling.

-When the application is decomposed, however, the more coupling we have, the less benefit we can get from the decomposition.
+When it come to decomposition, the more coupling we have, the less benefit we can get from the decomposition.

 <img src="./images/Decomposition - Coupling & Cohesion.png" width="600">
 <img src="./images/Decomposition - Coupling.png" width="600">